andyyounes/snake_ladder.py/README.md

 # snake_ladder.py
-Draw a simulation of a snake ladder game with estimation time for the game The Snake and Ladder game, also known as Snakes and Ladders, is a popular board game played with dice and a game board with numbered squares.
+Draw a simulation of a snake ladder game with estimation time for the game.
+The Snake and Ladder game, also known as Snakes and Ladders, is a popular board game played with dice and a game board with numbered squares.
 The objective of the game is to be the first player to reach the final square on the board.

 Here's a full description of the Snake and Ladder game: